De Lima acquitted in her 2nd drug case - The Filipino Times

-Former Senator Leila De Lima has been acquitted on her second drug case following the decision of the Muntinlupa Regional Trial Court Branch 204.
+Former Senator Leila De Lima has been acquitted of her second drug case by the Muntinlupa Regional Trial Court Branch 204.

-De Lima has now won two of her three drug charges which were filed during the time of former President Rodrigo Duterte.
-De Lima was detained in February 2017.
+This marks the second victory for De Lima, who has been detained since February 2017, out of the three drug charges filed against her during the time of former President Rodrigo Duterte.

+In his decision, Judge Joseph Abraham Alcantara stated that there was no evidence to prove that De Lima and Dayan committed the alleged crimes.
+This verdict gives De Lima a chance to be released from detention, and she expressed her gratitude towards those who have supported her throughout her ordeal.

 “I had no doubt from the very beginning that I will be acquitted in all the cases the Duterte regime has fabricated against me based on the merits and the strength of my innocence,” De Lima said in a statement.